geoJoost/personal-website/content/home/experience.md

         Coastal Hazard Wheel Application
         * Processing of spatial data using SQL (PostGIS), GDAL and Python
         * Creation of webmaps for the Coastal Hazard Wheel, Dutch National Hydrological Instrument and the department of Infrastructure of the Dominican Republic using GeoServer

-  - title: Graduate intern
-    company: Provincie Zuid-Holland | department of Infrastructure
-    company_url: ''
-    company_logo: org-PZH
-    location: The Hague, the Netherlands
-    date_start: '2017-11-01'
-    date_end: '2018-07-05'
-    description: |2-
-        Responsibilities include:

-        * Research on implementation and design of exit facilities for humans and animals along the provincial waterways
-        * Writing of policy based on previous research
-        * Assisting in miscellaneous policy and maintenance activities

 design:
   columns: '2'